 3. How do you plan to profit?

-Do you want to sell advertisements, take commission from every order, or offer some in-app purchases within your travel app?
+Do you want to sell advertisements, take commission from every order, or offer some in-app purchases within your app?

-Quite often travel companies run sponsored ads in their apps offering the best deals to their users.
+Quite often companies run sponsored ads in their apps offering the best deals to their users.
 The Hipmunk app, for example, uses the “Tonight deals” option to help its users spontaneously find a cheap hotel in a new city.

-But the majority of travel companies take a commission from affiliates every time a customer books through their app.
+But the majority of companies take a commission from affiliates every time a customer books through their app.

 4. How do you want to feed the travel data to the app?